intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 To remove a user, execute the following command:

- `nctl user delete <user_name>`
+ `nctl user delete <username>`

 Respond to this question to confirm the previous step.

 `Do you want to continue? [y/N]: press y to confirm deletion.`

-The command may take up to 30 seconds to delete the user and you may receive the message: _User is still being deleted_.
+The command may take up to 30 seconds to delete the user and you may receive the message: `User is still being deleted`.
 Check the status of the user after a few minutes.
 Recheck as desired.

 ## Purging Process

 To permanently remove (_Purge_) all artifacts associated with the user and all data related to past experiments submitted by that user (but, _**excluding**_ the contents of the user’s input and output folders) execute the following command:

-`nctl user delete <user_name> -p/--purge`
+`nctl user delete <username> -p/--purge`

 Respond to this question to confirm the previous step.